apache/celix/documents/README.md

 To run a selection of bundles, an Apache Celix `container` executable can be created.
 An Apache Celix `containter` will
 start an Apache Celix framework and install and start the provided bundles.

+## C Patterns
+Apache Celix is written in C and uses some C patterns to improve the development experience.

 ## Bundles
 An Apache Celix Bundle is a zip file which contains a collection of shared libraries, configuration files and optional an activation entry.